Maartenwiese/SimpleDockerFile/README.md

 # SimpleDockerFile
-Creating a simple container with Dockerfile
+Creating a simple container with a Dockerfile based on Ubuntu with NGINX